svoisen/sean.voisen.org/_posts/2023-01-15-promises-perils-ai-ghostwriters.md

 In a world where human authors are competing with machines for the attention of readers, can we leverage the powers of those machines to improve our own output and win that competition?
 In places where quality and authenticity matter, I believe the answer to this is yes.
 And I believe that authors who employ LLMs and other future AI technologies as part of their writing process will inevitably have an edge over those who don’t.

 But we’re not there yet.
+Not even close.

 In a rather provocative tweet, [Stephan Ango](https://twitter.com/kepano/status/1593002967577546754?s=20&t=7UhygkFHEFePVl_yQ6kGiw) says:

 > The test for a good AI-assisted writing tool is simple: Would this tool help the world's best writers write even better?

 By no means do I claim to be one of the world’s best writers, nor even a good one.
 But, I’ve now spent time with a number of these tools: [Lex](lex.page/), [Copysmith](https://copysmith.ai/), [Jasper](https://www.jasper.ai/), [Sudowrite](https://www.sudowrite.com/), [ParagraphAI](https://paragraphai.com/), to name just a few.
 Counter to the effusive praise many of these tools receive on social media, I found my experience of all of them to be rather … wanting.
 I don’t believe _any_ of these tools will help the world’s best writers write better.
 But that’s not to say they won’t in the future.
 These are early, heady days—it’s clear that we’re still figuring out just how to integrate this technology into tooling to make it genuinely useful and less of a gimmick.
-The seed of a promise is there, and we just need to help it grow.
+Maybe the seed of a promise is there, and we just need to help it grow.

 In the meantime, allow me to enumerate a few of the obstacles to germination, as well as some possible paths forward.